Car Accidents Have a High Risk of Causing Neck and Back Injury

 The word stenosis in medicine means the abnormal narrowing of a body channel.
 Therefore, spinal stenosis refers to a narrowing of the bone channel that houses the spinal nerves and spinal cord.
-Spinal stenosis is most commonly caused by natural aging, however it can be cause be trauma such as a car accident.
+Spinal stenosis is most commonly caused by natural aging, however, it can be caused by trauma such as a car accident.
 In these cases, often a ruptured disc or bone fragment is invading the spinal canal space, applying pressure to the nerves or cord and causing pain.

 Degenerative Spinal Disorders

-Degenerative disc disorders encompasses many different injuries and symptoms that all relate to the breaking down of the spine or its parts as the body ages.
-Degenerative Spainal Disorders can causes any number of injuries, conditions, or pains, including: Spinal osteoarthritis, Degenerative disc disease, Bulging discs, Herniated discs, Spondylolisthesis, Degenerative scoliosis, Bone spurs, Spinal stenosis, Foraminal stenosi, Pinched nerves, Sciatica.
+Degenerative disc disorders encompass many different injuries and symptoms that all relate to the breaking down of the spine or its parts as the body ages.
+Degenerative Spinal Disorders can cause any number of injuries, conditions, or pains, including Spinal osteoarthritis, Degenerative disc disease, Bulging discs, Herniated discs, Spondylolisthesis, Degenerative scoliosis, Bone spurs, Spinal stenosis, Foraminal stenosis, Pinched nerves, Sciatica.

 Typically, the pain will be exasperated by bending over, sitting, or standing for short or long periods of time; each person has their own trigger.
 Some people find relief by laying down flat or in a cradled position, while others find that walking or moving around will actually relieve the pain.

 Diagnosing Lower Back Pain from Car Accident